jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 10
 20
 30
-OS vulnerability on endpointserverdeviceother
-External attack (cybercriminal)
+OS vulnerability on endpoint/server/device/other External attack (cybercriminal)
 System misconfiguration
-Negligent insideremployee carelessness (An employee that unknowingly misuses data)
+Negligent insider/employee carelessness (An employee that unknowingly misuses data)
 Malicious or criminal insider (An employee that misuses data for the purpose of harming the organization intentionally)
 Credential theft
-Loststolen devices
+Lost/stolen devices
 36%
 35%
 35%